- Written by Dr.Mehmet Demircioglu

-You should not have a hair transplant while COVID is active, while you still have fever, strong cough, chest symptoms, shortness of breath, worsening fatigue, or a positive test with ongoing symptoms.
-The same reporting habit matters with a cold or flu before a hair transplant.
+Do not have a hair transplant while COVID is active, while you still have fever, strong cough, chest symptoms, shortness of breath, worsening fatigue, or a positive test with symptoms.
+If this happens after booking, tell the clinic before travel.
+The same early reporting habit also matters with a cold or flu before a hair transplant.
 As a practical minimum, wait at least two weeks after a positive COVID test or a clear COVID infection before an elective hair transplant is reviewed.

-That two week point is an earliest review point, not automatic clearance.
-Between two and seven weeks, the decision should be individual.
+That two-week point is an earliest review point, not automatic clearance.
+Between two and seven weeks, the decision needs to be individual.
 Mild illness that has fully settled is very different from COVID with breathing symptoms, hospitalization, abnormal blood tests, or long fatigue.
 If COVID also triggered heavy hair shedding, the surgery plan may need to wait until the shedding pattern is stable enough to plan safely.

-Moving the date early is usually better than discovering on surgery day that your body is still recovering.
+Moving the date early is often better than discovering on surgery day that your body is still recovering.
 Hair transplant surgery is elective.
 The donor area is limited.
 Travel can be tiring.
-Local anesthesia, long procedure time, swelling, sleep position, medication, and aftercare all become harder when the patient is still unwell.
+Local anesthesia, long procedure time, swelling, sleep position, medication, and aftercare all become harder when you are still unwell.

-The timing is not one fixed calendar rule for every patient.
-A healthy patient who had mild COVID, recovered quickly, has no fever, no chest symptoms, no breathing difficulty, and feels back to normal may be reviewed after two weeks.
+The timing is not one fixed calendar rule.
+Someone who had mild COVID, recovered quickly, has no fever, no chest symptoms, no breathing difficulty, and feels back to normal may be reviewed after two weeks.
 That does not guarantee surgery, but it can be a reasonable earliest review point.

-From two to seven weeks after COVID, I want the decision to be based on the whole picture.
+From two to seven weeks after COVID, the decision has to come from the whole picture.
 The severity of the infection, current symptoms, medical history, travel distance, planned procedure length, and hair loss diagnosis all matter.
-A small procedure in a low risk patient is not the same as a long session in a patient with asthma, diabetes, heart disease, immune suppression, or ongoing fatigue.
+A small procedure in a low-risk person is not the same as a long session in someone with asthma, diabetes, heart disease, immune suppression, or ongoing fatigue.

-If you had severe COVID, needed hospital treatment, still feel short of breath, still have chest discomfort, or cannot return to ordinary activity, waiting longer is usually more responsible.
-The calendar alone should not decide the surgery date.
+If COVID was severe, hospital treatment was needed, shortness of breath or chest discomfort is still present, or ordinary activity still feels difficult, waiting longer is more responsible.
+The calendar alone cannot decide the surgery date.
 The decision depends on whether your body is stable enough for an elective procedure and predictable healing.

 Does a smaller hair transplant change the timing decision?

 A smaller hair transplant can make the decision easier, but it does not make recent COVID irrelevant.
-A limited touch up is usually shorter than a large session, yet the patient still needs local anesthesia, scalp preparation, donor area extraction, recipient area work, airport travel, sleep recovery, washing, medication timing, and several days of sensible activity.
+A limited touch up is generally shorter than a large session, yet you still need local anesthesia, scalp preparation, donor area extraction, recipient area work, airport travel, sleep recovery, washing, medication timing, and several days of sensible activity.

 I do not judge the timing only by graft number.
-A low graft session in a healthy patient who had mild COVID and feels completely recovered may be reviewed differently from a long repair case, a large crown session, or a patient with asthma, diabetes, heart disease, clot history, immune suppression, or ongoing fatigue.
+A low graft session after mild COVID and complete recovery may be reviewed differently from a long repair case, a large crown session, or a case involving asthma, diabetes, heart disease, clot history, immune suppression, or ongoing fatigue.

-If the procedure is small but the patient is still coughing, short of breath, feverish, exhausted, or testing positive with symptoms, the answer is still to wait.
+If the procedure is small but coughing, shortness of breath, fever, exhaustion, or a positive test with symptoms is still present, the answer is still to wait.
 The smaller plan may reduce surgical strain, but it does not remove the need for a stable body before elective scalp surgery.

 Why can COVID change a hair transplant plan?

 COVID can affect a hair transplant plan in two main ways.
 First, recent infection can make the procedure less safe or less comfortable.
 Fever, dehydration, strong coughing, poor sleep, breathlessness, and fatigue can make a long day of surgery much harder.
-Even when the grafts are handled well, the patient still has to tolerate the day and recover calmly afterward.
+Even when the grafts are handled well, you still have to tolerate the day and recover steadily afterward.

 Second, COVID can trigger temporary diffuse shedding.
 This can appear weeks after the infection and may look frightening.
 If the shedding is active, the donor and recipient pattern may be harder to judge.
-A transplant planned during unstable shedding can chase the wrong area, use grafts before the real pattern is clear, or make the patient think the surgery failed when the body is still shedding from illness.
+A transplant planned during unstable shedding can chase the wrong area, use grafts before the real pattern is clear, or make the result look worse while the body is still shedding from illness.

-For patients who are coughing after surgery, Diamond’s guidance on sneezing or coughing after a hair transplant explains that one cough usually does not mechanically dislodge grafts.
+For coughing after surgery, sneezing or coughing after a hair transplant is judged differently because one cough does not normally dislodge grafts.
 The question before surgery is different.
 Before surgery, a strong cough can show that the infection has not settled enough for a long elective procedure.

 What if I feel better but still test positive?

-A positive test with recent symptoms should be taken seriously.
+A positive test with recent symptoms needs to be taken seriously.
 Even if you feel almost normal, the clinic needs to know.
-Hiding a recent positive test protects the appointment date for a few hours, but it can put the patient, clinic team, and surgical plan in a poor position.
+Hiding a recent positive test may protect the appointment date for a few hours, but it can put you, the clinic team, and the surgical plan in a poor position.

-A positive test very soon after illness should stop travel as if nothing happened.
+A positive test very soon after illness is not a small technicality.
 Send the test date, symptom start date, current symptoms, medicines used, and any medical advice you received.
 If the clinic asks you to delay, that is not punishment.
 It is a safer way to protect the operation and avoid a late cancellation after you arrive.

 COVID is also not the same as a mild runny nose after surgery.
-Once surgery has already happened, cold or flu can affect hair transplant results becomes a recovery question rather than a scheduling question.
+Once surgery has already happened, cold or flu after a hair transplant becomes a recovery question rather than a scheduling question.
 Here the focus is timing before an elective procedure, when we can still choose a medically sensible date instead of reacting after surgery has already happened.

 When should I wait longer than two weeks?

 I become more conservative when COVID was more than a short mild illness.
-You should expect a longer delay if you had fever for several days, chest pain, shortness of breath, pneumonia, hospitalization, blood clots, severe fatigue, fainting, dehydration, or a relapse after seeming to recover.
+Expect a longer delay after fever for several days, chest pain, shortness of breath, pneumonia, hospitalization, blood clots, severe fatigue, fainting, dehydration, or a relapse after seeming to recover.

-You may also need a longer delay when your medical background already raises surgical risk.
-A patient with asthma and hair transplant planning may need breathing symptoms reviewed with more caution after COVID.
-A patient with diabetes before a hair transplant needs good general stability because infection and stress can disturb glucose control.
-A patient with heart disease or a stent before hair transplant surgery should not treat recent chest symptoms as a small detail.
+A longer delay may also be needed when the medical background already raises surgical risk.
+Someone with asthma and hair transplant planning may need breathing symptoms reviewed with more caution after COVID.
+Someone with diabetes before a hair transplant needs good general stability because infection and stress can disturb glucose control.
+For someone with heart disease or a stent before hair transplant surgery, recent chest symptoms are not a small detail.

 Blood results can also change the decision.
 COVID, medicines, dehydration, or another illness around the same time can affect the preoperative review.
 If the full blood count shows low white blood cells before a hair transplant, infection timing and immune recovery need extra attention.
-If recent illness or medication is linked with high liver enzymes before hair transplant surgery, that result should be understood before travel and post operative medication are planned.
+If recent illness or medication is linked with high liver enzymes before hair transplant surgery, that result has to be understood before travel and post-operative medication are planned.

 What if I still have cough, fatigue, or shortness of breath?

 A light leftover cough that is clearly improving is different from a deep cough, wheezing, chest tightness, shortness of breath, or fatigue that makes normal activity difficult.
-Hair transplant surgery can be calm, but it is still a long procedure.
+Hair transplant surgery can be controlled and quiet, but it is still a long procedure.
 Lying still, keeping the head in position, eating and drinking at the right times, and following the aftercare plan all require basic physical resilience.

-If you still become short of breath on stairs, still need frequent rest, still have chest discomfort, or still feel worse day by day, the date should wait.
-A travel patient should be especially careful because the flight, airport, hotel, operation day, and early recovery are stacked close together.
+If you still become short of breath on stairs, still need frequent rest, still have chest discomfort, or still feel worse day by day, the date needs to wait.
+Travel makes this more serious because the flight, airport, hotel, operation day, and early recovery are stacked close together.
 It is better to reschedule from home than to arrive in Istanbul and learn that the safer medical choice is postponement.

-When symptoms are improving and fever has been absent without fever reducing medicine, that is a good sign, but it is only one part of the decision.
-Hair transplant timing should also account for procedure length, medications, blood tests, and whether the patient can recover without unnecessary strain.
+When symptoms are improving and fever has been absent without fever-reducing medicine, that is a good sign, but it is only one part of the decision.
+Hair transplant timing also has to account for procedure length, medications, blood tests, and whether recovery can happen without unnecessary strain.

 Can COVID shedding change whether surgery is wise?

 Yes.
 COVID can trigger telogen effluvium, which is a diffuse shedding pattern after physical stress, fever, infection, surgery, or other body stress.
 It often appears after the illness rather than during the illness.
-The patient may feel better, then suddenly notice heavy shedding in the shower or on the pillow.
+You may feel better, then suddenly notice heavy shedding in the shower or on the pillow.

 Heavy shedding after COVID may mean diagnosis needs to come before surgery.
 A transplant is best planned when the pattern is stable enough to separate permanent pattern hair loss from temporary shedding.
 The same concern appears with hair transplant during telogen effluvium, because active shedding can make timing unreliable.